If you have any questions, GIVE US A CALL

 As the name suggests, the COMFORT offers comfort, support, and durability, making it ideal for health care communities and some home settings.
 The DREAM is our premium mattress, designed to look and feel like a luxury home-style mattress.
 It has an extra quilted layer, hypoallergenic covering, and accessory fluid-proof cover, making it ideal for any setting.

-order hospital beds, premium hospital beds, luxury hopsital beds, wide hospital beds
+order hospital beds with mattresses, premium hospital beds and mattresses, luxury hopsital beds and mattress packages, wide hospital beds and mattress package

 Most hospital bed mattresses are completely waterproof and made of a medical grade fabric that prevents damaging spills or accidents from soaking into fabric.
 SonderCare mattresses are made of quality grade materials and come with a fluid proof cover to deter spills and moisture.